cs31415/cs31415.github.io/writings/nyc-diary.md

 There is a lot of shouting and jumping and the players are shaking hands.
 We stay for Shastri's interview with Arshdeep and then make our way out with the teeming masses.
 The buses are packed and there is only standing room.
 At the station we have to make a run for the train which leaves in 2 minutes, when there is a ticket check and we desperately fumble with our phone to activate the tickets.
 Luckily we are just in time for the train and even get seats.
 The return train is an express and we reach much faster.

 We watch highlights in the evening.
 It feels like a different game – disembodied.
-The sense of immersion, excitement, energy and camaraderie we felt at the stadium is entirely absent even though we get a better sense of the cricketing action through the front on cameras.
+The sense of immersion, excitement, energy and camaraderie we felt at the stadium is absent even though we get a better sense of the cricketing action through the front on cameras.

 #### Day 6: 13th June 2024: